 The financial blows from the court fees and any deficiency from the foreclosure of your Augusta house will continue to linger until the debt is satisfied.
 When you go through the foreclosure process in court, you are responsible for paying court fees.
 Additionally, you will still owe the difference between the amount realized for the property against any remaining debt to the mortgage lender, known as the deficiency.

 Sold at an auction, lenders typically accept lower appraisal values and bids for foreclosures.
-You likely owe penalties in addition to the overdue payments, and this will all come from the proceeds.
-Whatever equity you may have gained over the years is likely about to be gobbled up by fees and penalties, along with a low sales price.
+You likely owe penalties in addition to the overdue payments, which will all come from the proceeds.
+Whatever equity you may have gained over the years will likely be gobbled up by fees, penalties, and a low sales price.
 The foreclosure sale tosses everything you have built right out the window.
-The loss of the home and your equity because of foreclosure of your Augusta house will impact you in retirement by having depleted what could have been a significant contribution to your golden nest egg.
+The loss of the home and your equity because of foreclosure of your Augusta house will impact you in retirement by depleting what could have been a significant contribution to your golden nest egg.

-When you are already experiencing a change in your life from whatever has caused the foreclosure to take place, the foreclosure itself becomes a looming nightmare.
-It is difficult to remember when emotionally invested that it is strictly business for everyone else involved.
+When you are already experiencing a change in your life from whatever has caused the foreclosure, the foreclosure becomes a looming nightmare.
+When emotionally invested, it is difficult to remember that it is strictly business for everyone else involved.
 Losing your home and the equity you have built, facing court, and all of the expenses that come with it can have highly detrimental mental effects on yourself and your family.
 The stress of the unknown date the bank will evict you and where you will go is regrettably one of the most brutal ways the foreclosure of your Augusta house will impact you.

 Concerns about the standard of life you now face with your foreclosure history following you for years are valid.
-Because of the foreclosure, life has become even more costly.
-There are limitations on those with a foreclosure in the past.
-The red flag of a foreclosure on applications that require you to experience a credit history search can begin a downward spiral in areas of your life, such as the housing you find available and higher paying job opportunities.
-The job you accept and the area you live in can have a considerable effect on the enjoyment of your day-to-day life and is another way the foreclosure of your Augusta house will impact you.
+Because of foreclosure, life has become even more costly.
+However, there are limitations on those with a foreclosure in the past.
+The red flag of a foreclosure on applications requiring you to experience a credit history search can begin a downward spiral in areas of your life, such as the available housing and higher-paying job opportunities.
+The job you accept and the area you live in can considerably affect the enjoyment of your day-to-day life and is another way the foreclosure of your Augusta house will impact you.